Getting Started with Kavi Software

 F

-A harsh response to another, frequently expressed as a message containing personal criticism posted in reply to a message that is considered to be off-topic or otherwise constitutes a violation of list netiquette.
-Most list moderators consider excessive flaming a violation of netiquette in its own right and may ban repeat flamers from the list.
+A harsh message, sometimes containing personal criticism, posted in reply to a message that the flamer considers to be off-topic or a violation of list netiquette.
+Ironically, most list moderators consider excessive flaming to be a violation of netiquette and may temporarily or indefinitely revoke the posting privileges of people who post flames.

 See Also netiquette, newbie.